RamPrakash08/Data_Analysis_and_Interpretation/README.txt

-Dependence of kinematic variables and charge particle multiplicity distribution on charge asymmetry in pp collision at 13 TeV
+Dependence of kinematic variables & charge particle multiplicity distribution on charge asymmetry in pp collision at 13 TeV
                  -Supervised by Prof. Sadhana Dash, Department of Physics, IIT Bombay Name      : Ram Prakash
 Roll No.  : 210260042